thomashicken/CS4600/README.md

 ## REST Endpoints

-Not applicable — this is a CLI-based tool.
+Not applicable, this is a CLI-based tool.
 Web/Mobile endpoints may be implemented in future versions.

 ---